pratt4166/Sales_Analytics_Project/README.md

      * Revenue trend was seen growing in the years 2017, 2018 while in the upcoming years 2019,2020 the trend was steadily decreasing towards the end of the year.
      * Amount of sales done was the highest in 2018 with 997K and the year 2020 saw a drastic decrease in sales accounting just 350K sales in total which could be due to the pandemic situation.
      * Revenue also declined in these years with 2018 generating 414M to 2020 generating just 142M.
-     * Profit made durind this period was around 20 million in the years 2018-19 whereas it hit the lowest in 2020 with a mere value of 2.1 million
+     * Profit made during this period was around 20 million in the years 2018-19 whereas it hit the lowest in 2020 with a mere value of 2.1 million